 Experts therefore advise you to leave enough room for maneuver.
 The following four tips show you how to deal with your partner's fear of commitment.
 If these do not work, it may help to professional couple therapy.

-- Tip 1: Show understanding.
-None of you is to blame for the Relationship crisis.
+1. Show understanding.
+None of you are to blame for the Relationship crisis.
 As an independent, self-confident person, you can convey unconditional love to your favorite person.
 This gives him and yourself more security.

-- Tip 2: Look carefully at the anxiety.
-Carefully point out the problem to your commitment-anxious partner.
-Ask him calmly what he is afraid of.
+2. Observe the anxiety carefully.
+Carefully point out the problem to your partner who is afraid of commitment.
+Ask them calmly what they are afraid of.
 Then you can consider together whether this fear is justified.
-This takes the power out of the threatening fear of commitment and loss.
+This takes away the threatening attachment and Fear of loss their power.
 A look into the past is also helpful.

-- Tip 4: Allow freedom.
-If you suffer from commitment phobia, you should distance yourself from time to time.
-Your partner needs his places of retreat.
-This does not mean that there is no contact between you.
-With your own activities and free spaces you prove your mutual trust - and that brings you further in the relationship.
+4. Allow freedom.
+If you suffer from attachment anxiety, keep your distance from time to time.
+Your partner needs places to retreat to.
+This does not mean that there is a lack of contact between you.
+You demonstrate your mutual trust with your own activities and freedom - and this will help you in your relationship.

-You think you're commitment-phobic yourself?
+Do you think you're afraid of commitment yourself?
 A look in the mirror is not enough to find out.
-By thinking boldly about your inner life, you take an important step toward self-knowledge.
+With courageous thoughts about your inner life, you can make an important Step towards self-knowledge.
 The following questions will help you move forward:

-- Do I really have relationship anxiety - or do I just want to live as a single person?
+• Am I really afraid of relationships - or do I just want to live as a single person?

-- What am I afraid of - disappointment, loss of freedom, or dependence?
+• What am I afraid of - disappointment, loss of freedom or dependency?

 One answer leads you to the next.
 Some reflections are factual - and thus take away your fear of unpleasant thoughts.
 Think also of positive Memories from previous relationships.
 Your own love life certainly has interesting stories to offer.